 Measure of middle school students attending at any point in the school year.

-Definition: This indicator reflects the number of children who have registered for and attend 6th through 8th grade at a Baltimore City Public School at any point in the school year.
-Student's home addresses are the basis for this indicator, rather than the location of the school attended.
-This is the measure used for normalizing middle school indicators.
+Definition: The number of children who have registered for and attend 6th through 8th grade at a Baltimore City Public School at any point in the school year.